-The First Aider should record all accidents and injuries.

-He/she is aware of the name and telephone number of the local GP practice, and the distance and location of the nearest hospital with an A&E Department.

-He/she has access to medical consent forms for all those on the camp.

-Any medication being stored on a child's behalf is kept securely and is always available to the child (e.g. Don't arrange a trip away from the camp without taking the child's inhaler if they are asthmatic).
+- first aid boxes are available and their location known, - The First Aider should record all incidents and injuries, - That the first aid kit contains those items recommended by St. John Ambulance, - The First Aider is aware of the name and telephone number of the local GP practice, and the distance and location of the nearest hospital with an A&E Department. - The First Aider has access to medical consent forms for all those on the camp. - Any medication being stored on a child's behalf is kept securely and is always available to the child (e.g. Don't arrange a trip away from the camp without taking the child's inhaler if they are asthmatic).